Swimfighting/IMDB-Sentiment-Analysis/README.md

 ## Project Status

-This project is a work in progress.
+This is an earlier project that I recently revisited and improved before uploading it to GitHub.
 The core package file has been uploaded.
 I will upload the main pipeline script to demonstrate how to use the package.